avanderhook/rubicante/README.rdoc

 == FEATURES/PROBLEMS:

+NOTE: Some features are dependent upon running on the Windows platform--for instance, checking on remote Windows services or remote registry calls.

 * Describe a network of computer systems
 	* Hosts
-		* Critical ports
+		* Is the host alive?
 		* Critical web sites hosted
 * Query the network
-	* What is wrong: returns items (hosts, ports, websites) that are not functioning
+	* What is wrong: returns items (hosts, websites) that are not functioning

 == SYNOPSIS: